twosixlabs/armory/docs/docker.md

 configuration json file, or call `armory run` with the --no-docker option.

 ### Environment setup
-To set up the appropriate dependencies run the following command.
+To set up the appropriate dependencies run the following commands.
 Note that [conda](https://docs.conda.io/en/latest/) is required for the last step.
 ```
 git clone https://github.com/twosixlabs/armory.git